Best Equity Release Companies (Updated 2022)

 - LiveMore Capital – they enable over 55s to live life to the fullest with interest-only mortgages.

-- Liverpool Victoria – one of the United Kingdom’s largest insurance companies with over five million customers.
+- Liverpool Victoria – one of the United Kingdom’s largest insurance firms with over five million customers.

 - Lloyds – traditionally considered one of the “Big Four” clearing banks, they have branches all across England and Wales.

-- Marsden – a member of the Building Societies Association, a trade organisation of building societies in the United Kingdom.
+- Marsden – a member of the Building Societies Association6, a trade organisation of building societies in the United Kingdom.

 - Martin Lewis – is an English journalist and television presenter.
 He founded the website MoneySavingExpert.com.